-Join ICP’s Curator at Large Isolde Brielmaier, Our Body Politic host and author Farai Chideya, and producer and writer Tanya Selvaratnam for an evening celebrating the release of Brielmaier’s Tang Teaching Museum publication, Culture as Catalyst.
+Join ICP’s Curator at Large Isolde Brielmaier, Our Body Politic host and author Farai Chideya, and producer and writer Tanya Selvaratnam for an evening celebrating the release of Brielmaier’s Tang Teaching Museum at Skidmore College publication, Culture as Catalyst.
 The publication includes contributionss from leading voices on visual culture—Alexandra Bell, Kimberly Drew, Eric Gottesman, Lyle Ashton Harris, and more—the collection spans critical topics from mass incarceration, feminism, whiteness, and food justice.

 We need your support.
 Concerned photography is needed now more than ever.
 Admission to this virtual program is free with a suggested donation ($5)—help keep public programs accessible to all by donating today.